munificent/journal/asset/post/2015-02-01-what-color-is-your-function.md

 ```

 Because our strawman is a *modern* (shitty) language, we also have first-class
 functions.
-So you can make something like like:
+So you can make something like this:

 ```javascript
 // Return a list containing all of the elements in collection